History and Change

 “What was that about?”
 I ask, puzzled.

-“Your relationship with them and their son is complicated,” answers Shazira.
+“Your relationship with them and their son is complicated,” answers Shazira,

-“But we can’t speak about it now.”
+“I don’t understand it, myself, but we can’t speak about it now.”

 “You have to stay focused on your training if there’s any hope of passing the tests.”